-What we do
+What we do What we don't do

-- Our compensation committee consists solely of independent members of our board of directors. - Our compensation committee has retained an independent third-party compensation consultant for guidance in making compensation decisions. - A significant portion of our named executive officers' compensation is variable, at-risk and tied directly to our measurable performance. - Our annual performance-based bonus opportunities for all of our named executive officers are dependent upon our achievement of annual corporate objectives established each year. - Equity awards with multi-year vesting periods are an integral part of our executive compensation program, and comprise the primary at-risk portion of our named executive officer compensation package.
+- Our compensation committee consists solely of independent We prohibit hedging and pledging of Datadog stock. members of our board of directors. - · Our compensation committee has retained an independent thirdparty compensation consultant for guidance in making compensation decisions. - A significant portion of our named executive officers' compensation is variable, at-risk and tied directly to our measurable performance - Our annual performance-based bonus opportunities for all of our named executive officers are dependent upon our achievement of annual corporate objectives established each year. - Equity awards with multi-year vesting periods are an integral part of our executive compensation program, and comprise the primary at-risk portion of our named executive officer compensation package.